-How to Cope at Work When You're Sick
+Should You Go to Work When You're Sick?

 Are you feeling sick today but you absolutely must go to work?
 There are some things that you can do to preserve your energy, be somewhat productive, and avoid spreading your germs to your co-workers.

-Important reminder!
-People with highly contagious diseases such as measles, mumps, chicken pox, or any other critical illness that has been identified as part of a pandemic, should not be going to work.
+People with highly contagious diseases such as the flu, measles, mumps, chicken pox, pink eye or any other critical illness that has been identified as part of a pandemic, should absolutely not be going to work.
 If in doubt, call your doctor, hospital, or other health authority for more information.

-If you work with vulnerable populations such as seniors, children, and anyone with compromised immunity, you should not be going to work with the cold or flu.
+If you work with vulnerable populations such as seniors, children, and anyone with compromised immunity, you should not be going to work when you are sick..

 Does your employer require you to provide a doctor's note when you take a sick day?

 Some employers insist that workers provide a sick note for taking just one day off of work.
-Unfortunately, that means that many people would rather go to work sick for one day that have to spend their day sitting in a doctor's office with a relatively benign cold.
+Unfortunately, that means that many people would rather go to work sick for one day than have to spend their day sitting in a doctor's office with what they think is just a common cold.

-If you're worried that you can’t afford to miss even one day of work, here are some tips to help you make it through the day when you're feeling ill.
+If you're worried that you can’t afford to miss even one day of work and your doctor won't give you a sick note, here are some tips to help you make it through the day when you're feeling ill.

-2. If you do decide that you're well enough to go to work and your reflexes and mental alertness aren’t hindered, be prepared to defend your decision to come to work feeling sick.
+1. If you do decide that you're well enough to go to work without making other people sick and your reflexes and mental alertness aren’t hindered, be prepared to defend your decision to show up to work feeling sick.
 Although your co-workers may be glad that you're there to pick up the slack and do your part, don’t be surprised if your co-workers also avoid you.
 They don’t want to pick up your germs and get sick themselves – they're likely worried about their own job security, too.
-If you can work on solitary projects on your own, do so.
-No one wants to sit in a confined meeting room while you cough and sneeze and sniffle.

-5. Save your energy.
+4. Save your energy.
 Sit down and try to get comfortable at your desk.
-Group your tasks together so that you're not running to the photocopier every five minutes.
+Group your tasks together so that you're not running to the photocopier every five minutes and bumping into other people.
 Anything you can do to conserve your energy will keep you from making yourself feel even worse.

-6. Stay hydrated and eat a wholesome lunch and snacks.
-Sip a cup of herbal tea, water or vitamin-C packed juice throughout the day to stay hydrated and help flush that cold or flu out.
+5. Stay hydrated and eat a wholesome lunch and snacks.
+Sip a cup of herbal tea, water or vitamin-C packed juice throughout the day to stay hydrated..
 Feed yourself well throughout the day with vitamin and fluid packed foods such as low sodium chicken or vegetable soups, watery fruits, a fresh salad with juicy tomatoes.
 Avoid high salt, high sugar processed foods.

 Keep your hands to yourself when you are sick.